-The goal of this proposal is to develop prelimary designs from therefine preferred conceptual design options identified in the Assessment.
-Icicle Creek Passage Assessment and develop.
-Furthering Developing these designs will further the effort to which illould improve connectivity between upper and lower Iicicle habitat, providing access to ...to t, decreasing the extent of passage impediments which impairThis could leade to connectivity to more than 23 miles of nearly undisturbed mainstem habitat (plus upper Icicle tributaries), and provideing climate change refuge, while and advancing steelhead and bull trout recovery.
+The goal of this proposal is to develop prelimary designs from the preferred conceptual design options identified in the Assessment.
+Developing these designs will further the effort to improve connectivity between upper and lower Icicle habitat, providing access to more than 23 miles of nearly undisturbed mainstem habitat (plus upper Icicle tributaries), provide climate change refuge, while advancing steelhead and bull trout recovery.